Category Archives: Front Porch Forum

 Front Porch Forum Expands Engineering Team

-Posted on Wednesday, August 26, 2020 by No comments yet
+Posted on Wednesday, August 26, 2020 by Comments are off for this post

 Front Porch Forum’s tech team is growing!
 Two more software engineers, Noah Harrison and Aaron Lipman, have joined FPF to continue upgrading and expanding our custom-built mobile, web and email platforms to better serve our social mission.